Ike & Tina Turner: 1966–1969: Career development

 In 1968, Bob Krasnow founded Blue Thumb Records, and Ike gave him enough masters for two albums.
-The first album, Outta Season, was released in March 1969.
-It peaked at No. 43 on the Billboard R&B LP's chart.
-Outta Season produced the duo's cover of Otis Redding's "I've Been Loving You Too Long", which peaked at No. 23 on the R&B singles chart.
+The first album, Outta Season, peaked at No. 43 on the Billboard R&B LP's chart.
+It produced the duo's cover of Otis Redding's "I've Been Loving You Too Long", which peaked at No. 23 on the R&B singles chart.
+In March 1969, Ike and Tina performed at the Grand Gala du Disque in Amsterdam.
 In May 1969, Ike and the Kings of Rhythm released the album A Black Man's Soul on Pompeii Records.
 The album earned Ike his first solo Grammy nomination for Best R&B Instrumental Performance at the 12th Annual Grammy Awards.

 In August 1969, the duo headlined at International Hotel's Casino Theatre in Las Vegas.
-It was in Vegas that Ike, who up to that point had lived a drug and alcohol free life, began using cocaine.
+It was in Vegas that Ike, who up to that point had lived a drug and alcohol-free life, began using cocaine.
 He later recalled that he was introduced to the drug by "two famous Las Vegas headliners".

 In September 1969, A&M Records reissued the album River Deep – Mountain High, and for the first time it was issued in the US.
 It was successful, reaching No. 28 on the R&B albums chart.
 The next month The Hunter was released on Blue Thumb, one of their most blues-oriented albums which features electric blues guitarist Albert Collins.
 The title track, "The Hunter", an Albert King cover, reached No. 37 in the R&B singles chart.
-The album peaked at No. 47 on the R&B albums chart, and earned Tina her first solo Grammy nomination for Best R&B Vocal Performance, Female at the 12th Annual Grammy Awards.
+The album peaked at No. 47 on the R&B albums chart and earned Tina her first solo Grammy nomination for Best R&B Vocal Performance, Female at the 12th Annual Grammy Awards.

-As the 1960s came to an end, Ike and Tina began performing at rock festivals.
-In 1969 they performed at the Newport Pop Festival in Northridge and the Gold Rush Festival at Lake Amador.
-In October, they headlined the Soul Bowl at Tulane University's Sugar Bowl Stadium; a concert to raise money for disadvantaged minority students.
-In November, Ike and Tina reportedly upstaged the Rolling Stones as the opening act on their 1969 US Tour.
+In 1969, Ike and Tina began performing at rock festivals.
+They performed at the Newport Pop Festival in Northridge, the Seattle Pop Festival in Woodinville, and the Gold Rush rock music festival in Amador County.
+In November 1969, Ike and Tina reportedly upstaged the Rolling Stones as the opening act on their 1969 US Tour.
+Tina emerged as a sex symbol and was praised for sensuality on stage.
 Their erotic performance of "I've Been Loving You Too Long", filmed during a concert at Madison Square Garden, is featured in the Rolling Stones' 1970 documentary Gimme Shelter.
-Also at Madison Square Garden, Janis Joplin joined the Turners on stage for an impromptu performance of "Land of 1000 Dances."
+During a concert at Madison Square Garden, Janis Joplin joined the Turners on stage for an impromptu performance of "Land of 1000 Dances."
 Ike and Tina added rock songs by the Rolling Stones and the Beatles to their repertoire, which was receptive among crowds.
-Their new label, Minit Records, responded by releasing their rendition of "Come Together" in December 1969.
+Their new label, Minit Records, responded by rushing the release of a studio version of "Come Together".